Tafara-N/alx-backend-user-data/0x03-user_authentication_service/README.md

 Directory: 0x03-user_authentication_service
 File: `auth.py`

-9. Generate UUIDs
+### 9. Generate UUIDs

-mandatory
-In this task you will implement a _generate_uuid function in the auth module.
+In this task you will implement a `_generate_uuid` function in the `auth` module.
 The function should return a string representation of a new UUID.
-Use the uuid module.
+Use the `uuid` module.

-Note that the method is private to the auth module and should NOT be used outside of it.
+Note that the method is private to the auth module and should **NOT** be used outside of it.

 Repo:
 GitHub repository: alx-backend-user-data
 Directory: 0x03-user_authentication_service
-File: auth.py
+File: `auth.py`

 10. Get session ID
 mandatory